dev-loki/europython2024-python-unplugged-slides/slides.md

 - Who is familiar with _Terry Pratchett_?
 - We are working on a project Ankh Morpork
-- And the "Unseen Library" and it's librarian finalyl want to implement some digitalisation magic
+- And the "Unseen Library" and it's librarian finally want to implement some digitalisation magic
 - The first step is, that we already have some API \**cough*\* magic funnel sending us the book data.
 One by one.